1RoboTron/asciigen/README.md

 ![image](https://github.com/user-attachments/assets/20205f0c-0698-486b-9197-766a0bc711f2)

-The script is for Windows, Linux
+This program is for Windows and Linux

-But Windows compiling harder
+But on Windows it is more difficult to install